This is our Complete Guide to Surfing Laguna Beach in California.

 Conveniently situated 53 miles from Los Angeles and 73 miles from San Diego, getting to Laguna is easy with a choice of international airports within easy reach.
 Laguna Beach is not too far from plenty of other tourist hotspots too, so if you want to mix up your surfing with some sightseeing, you can do very easily.
 With Disneyland just twenty miles away and the bright lights of Hollywood within an easy drive, there are lots of places to drop into when the swell is not great.

 Laguna Beach Surf Spots

 Laguna Beach has plenty of surf spots to suit all ability levels.
-The local community take excellent care of the beaches and surrounding areas, and it’s important you understand how they work before grabbing your board and heading out to the waves.
+The local community takes excellent care of the beaches and surrounding areas, and it’s important you understand how they work before grabbing your board and surfing Laguna Beach.

 Parking prices differ from lot-to-lot, and it is always suggested that you arrive earlier in the day if you need to park up to ensure you get a spot.

 During peak season we recommend walking to the local spots or hopping on the Laguna Trolley as it can be near enough impossible to find a parking spot.